bogstandard/bogstandard/README.md

 # 🎃 Eric, [Bogstandard](https://github.com/bogstandard/)

-Greetings, hope you're enjoying the autumn 🍂<br>
+Greetings, hope you're enjoying the autumn 🍂

 My favourite projects are pinned below but here's a quick rundown on the state of things.

 ## 🌲 [Lapland Golf Club](https://bogstandard.github.io/lapland-golf-club/) is reopening soon!
 An open scoring system to complement [Eric Wastl's](https://github.com/topaz) annual [Advent of Code](https://adventofcode.com).
 Code golf your solutions and track your running average.
 Lapland Golf Club allows play alongside friends in any language from any repo and self updates (almost) automatically!